gregpredhomme/CS50P-Portfolio/README.md

-# My Portfolio from HarvardX's CS50P Course: Introduction to Python Programming
+# My Project Portfolio from HarvardX's CS50P Course: Introduction to Python Programming

 ## 🚀 Final Project 🚀
 This is my final project for CS50P!
 A Python script that tracks personal budget expenses.